zackhanni/soundslikesoma/_services/recording-studios.md

 > **please note:** We require deposits up front in order to reserve all studio spaces.
 Follow the link below to pay and schedule a session, or <a href="/contact/" target="Our Team of Audio Engineers">contact one of our engineers</a> directly to arrange a time to record.

+>MARCH UPDATE: Studio A will reopen on March 25th.
+Studio B is still open!

 <p>{% include booking-buttons/studio-a.html %}</p>

 - - -